Teci231/3D-Printable-NAS/README.md

 # 3D-Printable-NAS
-A 3D Printable NAS case
+A 3D Printable NAS case Work In Progress